FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/2-installation.md

   It is recommended that this user is used only for configuration purposes and not for actually monitoring services and servers.
 - `--password`.
 The password of the user specified in `username`.
 - `--user_domain_name`.
 The user domain name to be used for user name scoping.
-For example `Default`.
 - `--project_domain_name`.
 The project domain name used for authenticating the agent against OpenStack Keystone.
-For example
-  `Default`.
 - `--hostname`.
 Meta information to be collected with the log data that is retrieved by the agent, for example `node1`.
 If `--hostname` is not specified when running the installer, the host name defined in `/etc/hostname` is configured as dimension.